jtleider/censusdata/README.rst

+*NOTE: as of March 28, 2022, I am unable to continue providing updates to this package.
+While it should still work for the release years it was originally written for, I cannot guarantee that.
+The code is freely available for modification as needed for the years the package was written for, or to add support for more recent years of data.*

 This package is designed to provide easy access to the U.S. Census Bureau's API (https://www.census.gov/developers/) in Python.
 It supports pulling data from the American Community Survey (ACS) and the Census Summary File,